Mig-uel/comptia-network-plus/network-fundamentals/README.md

 ---

 The only time you are going to be dealing with a 3-tier model is when you are working with large enterprise networks.
 Most small to medium-sized networks are going to be using either a spine-and-leaf architecture or a collapsed core architecture.

+## North South vs East West Traffic (OB 1.6)

+When discussing designing networks, you have to understand how data flows through the network.
+There are two main types of data flow: **North-South traffic** and **East-West traffic**.

+In its simplest form, **North-South traffic** refers to network traffic that literally flows up and down the data center and outside the data center.
+If the traffic is going from a user to a server or from a server to the internet, that is considered North-South traffic.

+On the other hand, **East-West traffic** refers to network traffic that flows laterally within the data center.
+If the traffic is going from one server to another server within the same data center, that is considered East-West traffic.

+### North-South Traffic

+**North-South traffic** describes the flow of network traffic between the **data center** and the **outside world** (e.g., users, clients, external networks), focusing on inbound and outbound traffic patterns.

+It typically involves client-to-server communications, where clients access services hosted within the data center.

+For example, when a user accesses a web application hosted in a data center, the request travels from the user's device (outside the data center) to the web server (inside the data center), and the response travels back to the user's device.
+This flow of traffic is considered North-South traffic.

+### East-West Traffic

+**East-West traffic** describes the flow of network traffic **within the data center itself**, focusing on lateral communications between servers, applications, and services hosted within the same environment.

+This includes server-to-server, server-to-storage, and VM-to-VM communications, highlighting the importance of efficient internal networking to support high volumes of internal data exchange.

+For example, when a web server communicates with a database server within the same data center to retrieve information for a user request, this interaction generates East-West traffic.
+The data exchanged between these servers remains within the data center, making it an example of East-West traffic.